arpa2/doc-pkcs11/doc/pkcs11-design.md

 The following protocol layers are good to support in a switchable manner:

   * **RPC** is a mapping of PKCS #11 API calls to/from DER encoding; the encoding should be switchable so future extensions are possible.
 It may prove efficient to parse the RPC format only partially in the Remote PKCS #11 dæmon, to accommodate validation and routing only, and have the rest of the work done in the layers formed by PKCS #11 libraries.
 (An alternative to partial parsing might be full parsing, and passing along the parsed [overlay structure](https://github.com/vanrein/quick-der/blob/master/USING.MD) with the data being pointed into.)
   * **Secure Layer** encodes the RPC format between client and server in a secure manner.
 Secure means authenticated and encrypted for the Remote PKCS #11 Service.
 The initial design would cover GSS-API, but future switchable alternatives may be added for TLS-KDH.
-With Kerberos, we can and should use mutual authentication.
+With Kerberos, we can and should use mutual authentication.  (**TODO:** We might use a slightly different format for asynchronous messaging such as over AMQP, where we provide the might authenticate while providing a [subkey](https://tools.ietf.org/html/rfc4120#section-5.5.1) and follow with [information encrypted](https://tools.ietf.org/html/rfc4120#section-5.7) under that subkey.
+Not sure if this also works in GSS-API, but it probably is.
+Only the proper recipient could read/process this kind of submissions, but there would be no need for a session concept.
+Also have a look into [response formalisms](https://tools.ietf.org/html/rfc4120#section-5.5.2) though; this should probably use the KDC-supplied session key but mention the same subkey, to show that it mentioned to decode it.
+The sender can store a hashed version of the subkey, which is more secure than storing it literally.
+The reply can once more encrypt the added part with the subkey.
+We might also decide to use this mechanism for all traffic.)
   * **Transport** is the client's choice of TCP and SCTP.
 In addition, we shall use AMQP 1.0 because that allows for queueing of work while a component is down, which is incredibly useful in terms of operations of the complex IdentityHub.
 We should start with TCP, the rest is extra and may be captured in a generic dæmon rather than specific for the Remote PKCS #11 Service.
+TCP has no framing, so we should either recognise the DER length after [loading the initial 5-6 bytes](https://github.com/vanrein/lillydap/blob/26c1bbea1cf9d40f33ea5bba7450ec52d12367dd/lib/derbuf.c#L41), or we could have less self-respect and load a big-endian 32-bit number with the length that follows.
+IMHO, the second really needs to be argued for.
+With SCTP and AMQP we have framing, so we need not worry about this.
+SCTP allows requests to arrive out-of-order when this is more efficient, so it improves concurrency.
+Note that SCTP can be run over [UDP tunnels](https://tools.ietf.org/html/rfc6951), using port 9899 on both ends; this is integrated in the socket API, but individual sockets either use a tunnel or not.

 *Suggestion:* It may be easier and more interesting work, and certainly more awesome, to make an RPC mapper from ASN.1 to stub/skeleton code in C, using a Python script.
 This would match the style (but not necesserily the evolved structure) of `asn2quickder`, and could be added to Quick DER as a generic tool.
 Such an RPC mapping would need to take the mentioned partial mapping into account, perhaps based on the names and types in function prototypes.